thunderbird/webext-docs/messageDisplayAction.rst

       :name: [``default_icon``]
       :type: (:ref:`messageDisplayAction.IconPath`)

-      The paths to one or more icons for the messageDisplayAction.
+      The paths to one or more icons for the messageDisplayAction button.

    .. api-member::